raineorshine/yogini/README.md

 ### 3. Templating

-You can use [striate](https://github.com/raineorshine/striate), a superset of [ejs](https://github.com/mde/ejs), to control which code gets generated within the files.
+**yogini** uses [striate](https://github.com/raineorshine/striate), a superset of [ejs](https://github.com/mde/ejs), to control which code gets generated within the files.
 The answers given to the prompts in yogini.json are available as variables within the scope of your template files.

 ```html
 <!DOCTYPE html>